 Price is per blank.
 Multiple blanks shown to illustrate the variety that is possible.

 Click here for photos comparing the various TruStone blanks.

-Dimensions: 1.25 inches square by 1.75
+Dimensions: 1.5 inches square by 1.75inches long

 Description: This is one of the few TruStone blanks that does not have real stone in it, but it is beautiful with purple pearlescence.
 Brittle.